 In India Royal Enfield first introduced in 1955 when The Enfield Cycle Company partnered with Madras Motors a Chennai based company.
 They started assembling 350cc Royal Enfield motorcycle in Madras.
 Firstly the company used to import all the components from England.
-All the components which were required to build Royal Enfield motorcycle were all made in India after 1962.
+All the components which were required to build a Royal Enfield motorcycle were all made in India after 1962.

-1893 – The Enfield Cycle Company registered its company to manufacture bicycle under brand name ‘Royal Enfield’
+1893 – The Enfield Cycle Company registered its company to manufacture bicycle under the brand name ‘Royal Enfield’

 1899 – They started producing Quadricycle.

 1901 – The first motorcycle was built with lots of experiment done before that with putting a heavy framed body on a bicycle.

 1907 – They merged with Alldays & Onions Pneumatic Engineering Co. of Birmingham, and started manufacturing Enfield-Allday automobile.